WFNT: WFNT

-Townsquare Media acquired the station in the 1990s.
 It adopted its present call letters WFNT in 1993.
 In the 1990s, most country music listening was switching to the FM dial, so management decided to make a change.

-Under Townsquare ownership, WFNT became a talk station.
+While owned by Faircom Broadcasting, WFNT became a talk station.
 Its syndicated program line-up included G. Gordon Liddy (who came to Flint and did his show live twice from the WFNT studios), Rush Limbaugh and Ken Hamblin.
 Local talk shows were hosted by Chris Pavelich and later Tommy McIntyre and his producer Howard "The Knife" Gillespie.
+Eventually, Regent Broadcasting (now Townsquare Media) acquired the station, as well as WCRZ and WWBN in Flint.

-Standards and Talk
+Standards and talk

 In the early 2000s, WFNT switched to adult standards, using ABC Radio's "Stardust" (later "Timeless Classics" and "Timeless Favorites").
 It also aired some local programming, including a daily shopping show and a Saturday-afternoon oldies program.
 Beginning in 2007, WFNT became the flagship station for the now-defunct Flint Generals minor league hockey radio broadcasts.

 When Citadel Media ended the "Timeless" format in February 2010, WFNT flipped back to talk programming on February 12.
 It added syndicated shows from Premiere Networks, the Salem Radio Network and Fox Sports Radio.
-It briefly carried the comedy morning show "Bob and Tom" from Indianapolis.
+It briefly carried the comedy morning show Bob and Tom from Indianapolis.